onetoneisme/blackjack/units_refactored/CF for developers/Intermediate/12 Factor Apps (basic)/07_Factor_6_Processes.md

       - mysql
       - redis
 ```
-Build and push your project
+Build and push your project:
 ```
 $ mvn clean install
 $ cf push
 ```
-Try to access secured enpoints (http://workshop-12f-stock.cfapps.io/secured/admin, http://workshop-12f-stock.cfapps.io/secured/user), make sure that with 'user' you are not allowed to access **'/admin'**.
+Try accessing the secured endpoints (`http://workshop-12f-stock.cfapps.io/secured/admin` and `http://workshop-12f-stock.cfapps.io/secured/user`).
+Make sure that you are not allowed to access `'/admin'` with `'user'`.
-After login restart the application.
+After logging in, restart the application:
 ```
 $ cf restart workshop-12f-stock
 ```
-and check that session is kept.
+and check that the session is being kept.